What you need in a coronavirus travel kit

-The COVID-19 coronavirus continues to spread around the world.
-There have now been more than 211,032 fatalities linked to the disease, with the majority of new infections occurring outside of China.
+The COVID-19 pandemic continues to spread around the world, and there have now been more than 761,018 deaths, (updated 17 August 2020) linked to the disease, with the majority of new infections occurring outside of China.

-It’s important to remember that contracting COVID-19 is not an automatic death sentence.
+It’s vital to remember that contracting COVID-19 is not an automatic death sentence.
 Statistically, you have a better than 96% chance of surviving coronavirus after infection (although your age and any existing health conditions obviously need to be factored in).
-The World Health Organisation (WHO), the global fatality rate is 3.58%, (as of 17 August 2020) and most infected people only experience mild, flu-like symptoms.
+According to the World Health Organisation (WHO), the global fatality rate is 3.58%, (as of 17 August 2020) and most infected people only experience mild, flu-like symptoms.

-With that said, it’s imperative that you take every precaution not to become infected.
-This will help to protect more vulnerable members of the community, such as the elderly and those that have compromised immune systems.
+With that said, it’s imperative that you take every precaution not to become infected, which helps to protect the more vulnerable members of the community, such as the elderly and those that have compromised immune systems.

 Travelling during coronavirus

-If you must travel during this time, it’s a good idea to take some sensible precautions, particularly when it comes to cleanliness.
-This is where a custom travel kit can come in handy.
+If you must travel during this time, it’s a good idea to take some sensible precautions, particularly when it comes to cleanliness, which is where a custom travel kit can come in handy.

 What to pack in your coronavirus travel kit

 - Hand sanitiser: The best advice is to wash your hands often with soap and water.
 When travelling, this isn’t always possible.
-An alcohol-based hand sanitiser will get the same job done without the need for soap or running water.
+An alcohol-based hand sanitiser gets the same job done without the need for soap or running water.

 - Antibacterial sprays and wipes: COVID-19 is primarily spread directly between people, due to droplets, when you talk, sneeze or cough.
-However, high-touch surfaces can also be infectious.
-This includes tables, doorknobs, light switches, remotes, handles, desks, toilets and sinks.
+However, high-touch surfaces can also be infectious, which includes tables, doorknobs, light switches, remotes, handles, desks, toilets and sinks.
 According to the US-based Centers for Disease Control and Prevention (CDC), a household cleaning spray or wipe can help reduce the chance of transmission.
-Just be sure you use the wipe in the correct way – wiping back and forth will just spread the germs around.
+Just be sure you use the wipe in the correct way – wiping back and forth just spreads the germs around.
 Instead, use the “one-way” method.

-- Facemask: Most health experts do not recommend the use of facemasks in level 3, and also in level 2 if you are unable to socially distance.
-You should definitely wear a facemask if you suspect you’ve been infected during your trip.
-This will help to prevent the spread of the disease to others.
-According to the CDC, facemasks are crucial for people who are taking care of someone in close settings.
+- Facemasks: The Ministry of Health now highly recommends the use of facemasks in level 3, and also in level 2 if you are unable to socially distance.
+You should definitely wear a facemask if you suspect you’ve been infected during a trip, which helps to prevent the spread of the disease to others.
+According to the CDC, facemasks are crucial for people who are taking care of someone in close-contact settings.
 Depending on who you’re sitting next to, a flight cabin could create similar conditions.

 - Straws: The WHO has warned that food hygiene practices are essential to containing the virus.
-With that in mind, do you really want to trust a hastily washed glass in a bar or restaurant?
+With that in mind, you may not want to trust a hastily washed glass in a bar or restaurant?
 While most establishments provide straws, this isn’t guaranteed, particularly when demand is high.
 To be on the safe side, add a few to your travel kit.

 - Spare underwear: There is a chance you could be quarantined overseas, based on your previous location and symptoms.
 As a precaution, it pays to have a few pairs of fresh underwear in your travel kit – just in case.

 The bottom line is: good hygiene can prevent infection.
-Any product that will help in this area is definitely worth considering.
+Any product that helps in this area is definitely worth considering.